HomeEducationMasterAll master's programmesEnvironmental & Energy Management

 Located in leeuwarden, friesland

 Whereas the campus of the University of Twente is located in Enschede, in the eastern part of the Netherlands, the Master’s in Environmental & Energy Management is offered in Leeuwarden, in the northern province of Friesland, a province that has a strong focus on circularity.
-Your lectures will mainly take place at the Campus Leeuwarden at Van Hall Larenstein University of Applied Sciences (VHL), which is the most sustainable university of applied sciences in the Netherlands.
+You will attend classes at the WaterCampus, the hub of the Dutch water technology sector and an inspiring environment in the field of sustainable development and environmental management.
 In case you need assistance in finding accommodation, please contact the MEEM Office.

 Combining knowledge and action in a hands-on approach